Armin Luistro: Religious and academic career

-Luistro entered the De La Salle Scholasticate (the center for academic training of De La Salle Brothers) in Manila on April 1979, and received the religious habit on October 1981 at the La Salle Novitiate in Lipa.
-He professed his first religious vows on October 1982, and his final vows on May 1988.
+Luistro entered the De La Salle Scholasticate (the center for academic training of De La Salle Brothers) in Manila in April 1979, and received the religious habit in October 1981 at the La Salle Novitiate in Lipa.
+He professed his first religious vows in October 1982, and his final vows in May 1988.
 In the Manila Bulletin interview, he said that teaching was the reason why he entered the congregation.

 He started teaching as a religion teacher at De La Salle Lipa in 1983.
 He moved to La Salle Greenhills in 1986.
-He was made provincial of the De La Salle Brothers Philippine District on April 1997, a post he held until 2003.
+He was made provincial of the De La Salle Brothers Philippine District in April 1997, a post he held until 2003.

 On August 26, 2000, Luistro co-founded the De La Salle Catholic University of Manado, currently known as De La Salle University, in Indonesia with Josef Suwatan, Roman Catholic Bishop of Manado.
 DLSU in Manila supervised initial operations before it was transferred to the Philippine District.

 On April 2004, he succeeded Andrew Gonzalez as the president of De La Salle University System, consequently making him the president of eight De La Salle institutions.
 In his inaugural speech, he acknowledged the "multiversity" concept of Gonzalez who established the system.
 In which structure, DLSU served as the flagship while other De La Salle institutions specialized in fields like agriculture, alternative education and medicine.

 He did, however, find the system's structure unfeasible.
 He worked into establishing De La Salle Philippines which replaced the system.
 Under the reorganization, other De La Salle institutions were included in the network—a total of 17.
 Each De La Salle institution was autonomous and had its own president.
 The DLSP National Mission Council appointed him DLSP President and Chief Executive Officer on November 29, 2005.

+Luistro and 18 other people were appointed as members of the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life of the Roman Curia by Pope Leo XIV on June 24, 2025.